haile17/haile17/README.md

 ### Hi there, I'm Haile Fikere Hassen (haile17) ⛵️ Thank you for visiting my profile!! 😆

-I'm from East Africa, Ethiopia :ethiopia:
+I'm from East Africa, Ethiopia 🇪🇹

 - 🏫 I finished my first Bachelor degree at the university of Ambo institute of technology, Ambo, Ethiopia
 - 🌱 My major is  Civil Engineering